Pages tagged #house

 Two posts ago in the series on my future house build I said I’d write a separate post about the ‘lego’ concrete blocks I bought with which to build the earth retaining walls on the site.
 Having spent last weekend driving a six tonne digger around to relocate those blocks from where the provider dropped them off (at the front), to where they need to go (to the back), I now have before and after photos. ...

-Despite not being able to spend any money on my future house build in order to reach the required unborrowed cash amount that the AIB require to give us a mortgage before August, there has been a significant design change!
 I’m sure you remember the GARE, the Ground-Air Heat Exchanger which was a 46m length of 200mm diameter buried pipe through which the air intake for the house flowed, thus cooling it in summer and heating it in winter? ...

 It was only a month ago in my series on my future house build that I talked about the ‘lego’ concrete blocks I had bought with which I intended to erect a number of earth retaining walls, including part of the wall with my neighbour.
 The long weekend during which I intended to erect my part of the neighbour wall was this weekend just ended, so let’s see how I got on. ...